d3/d3-interpolate/README.md

 <a name="interpolateArray" href="#interpolateArray">#</a> d3.<b>interpolateArray</b>(<i>a</i>, <i>b</i>) · [Source](https://github.com/d3/d3-interpolate/blob/master/src/array.js), [Examples](https://observablehq.com/@d3/d3-interpolateobject)

 Returns an interpolator between the two arrays *a* and *b*.
-Internally, an array template is created that is the same length in *b*.
+Internally, an array template is created that is the same length as *b*.
 For each element in *b*, if there exists a corresponding element in *a*, a generic interpolator is created for the two elements using [interpolate](#interpolate).
 If there is no such element, the static value from *b* is used in the template.
 Then, for the given parameter *t*, the template’s embedded interpolators are evaluated.
 The updated array template is then returned.

 For example, if *a* is the array `[0, 1]` and *b* is the array `[1, 10, 100]`, then the result of the interpolator for *t* = 0.5 is the array `[0.5, 5.5, 100]`.

 Note: **no defensive copy** of the template array is created; modifications of the returned array may adversely affect subsequent evaluation of the interpolator.
 No copy is made for performance reasons; interpolators are often part of the inner loop of [animated transitions](https://github.com/d3/d3-transition).

+If the array is a typed array (Float64Array, etc) or contains only numbers, the interpolateNumberArray method is called instead.

+<a name="interpolateNumberArray" href="#interpolateNumberArray">#</a> d3.<b>interpolateNumberArray</b>(<i>a</i>, <i>b</i>) · [Source](https://github.com/d3/d3-interpolate/blob/master/src/numberArray.js) <!-- , [Examples](https://observablehq.com/@d3/d3-interpolateobject) -->

+Returns an interpolator between the two number arrays *a* and *b*.
+Internally, an array template is created that is the same type and length as *b*.
+For each element in *b*, if there exists a corresponding element in *a*, the values are directly interpolated in the array template.
+If there is no such element, the static value from *b* is copied.
+The updated array template is then returned.

+Note: For performance reasons, **no defensive copy** is made of the template array and the arguments *a* and *b*; modifications of these arrays may affect subsequent evaluation of the interpolator.

 <a name="interpolateObject" href="#interpolateObject">#</a> d3.<b>interpolateObject</b>(<i>a</i>, <i>b</i>) · [Source](https://github.com/d3/d3-interpolate/blob/master/src/object.js), [Examples](https://observablehq.com/@d3/d3-interpolateobject)